Kondo effect in twisted bilayer graphene: Introduction

-By contrast, in the case of tBLG, one might expect Kondo correlations to be strongly enhanced by the flat bands and diverging DoS close to the magic angle.
-The study of Kondo physics in tBLG, and how it evolves with twist angle, is the topic of this article.
+By contrast, in the case of TBG, one might expect Kondo correlations to be strongly enhanced by the flat bands and diverging DoS close to the magic angle.
+The study of Kondo physics in TBG, and how it evolves with twist angle, is the topic of this article.
 We find that magnetic impurities are sensitive probes of the nontrivial band structure of the material, and we uncover rich thermodynamic and spectroscopic signatures that rapidly change on approaching the magic angle.

-Specifically, we consider a single, interacting Anderson impurity embedded in the tBLG host -- see Fig.~\ref{fig:schematic}.
-The clean tBLG material is modelled using the Bistritzer-MacDonald (BM) model~\cite{Bistritzer2011}, which we discuss in Sec.~\ref{sec:BM-model}.
+Specifically, we consider a single, interacting Anderson impurity embedded in the TBG host -- see Fig.~\ref{fig:schematic}.
+The clean TBG material is modelled using the Bistritzer-MacDonald (BM) model~\cite{Bistritzer2011}, which we discuss in Sec.~\ref{sec:BM-model}.
 We focus on the role of the vHs's and their evolution with twist angle.
 The model shows an intricate interplay between different DoS elements: metallic, Dirac pseudogap, vHs log-divergence, and HO-vHs power-law divergence.
-In Sec.~\ref{sec:Kondo} we review the physics of the Kondo model, emphasizing the different limiting behaviors arising in the metallic, pseudogap, and log-diverging or power-law diverging DoS needed to understand the compound DoS structure in tBLG.
-Finally, in Sec.~\ref{sec:Kondo-BM} we present full numerical renormalization group (NRG) results for an Anderson impurity in tBLG in the vicinity of, and at, the magic angle.
+In Sec.~\ref{sec:Kondo} we review the physics of the Kondo model, emphasizing the different limiting behaviors arising in the metallic, pseudogap, and log-diverging or power-law diverging DoS needed to understand the compound DoS structure in TBG.
+Finally, in Sec.~\ref{sec:Kondo-BM} we present full numerical renormalization group (NRG) results for an Anderson impurity in TBG in the vicinity of, and at, the magic angle.
 We focus on thermodynamic quantities such as the impurity entropy as a clear means of identifying the different fixed points and emergent energy scales.
 We furthermore study the energy-dependence of the local impurity spectral function, which is relevant to STS experiments.
-We conclude in Sec.~\ref{sec:conclusions}, commenting on the suitability of magnetic impurities as \textit{in-situ} probes for the the physics of tBLG near the magic angle, and an outlook for experiments and multi-impurity setups.
+We conclude in Sec.~\ref{sec:conclusions}, commenting on the suitability of magnetic impurities as \textit{in-situ} probes for the physics of TBG near the magic angle, and an outlook for experiments.
 Technical material is given for reference in the Appendices.
-We note that the Kondo system under consideration in this paper is completely different from recent studies of tBLG as a heavy fermion problem~\cite{song2022magic,hu2023kondo}, where the quenched kinetic energy of the flat band lends itself to being treated as an immobile lattice of impurities.